Best Online Colleges Hawaii 2023

 Salary After Attending: $44,647

-Chaminade University believes that education is not just about gaining knowledge, but also about developing character and ethical leadership skills that are essential in a fast-changing world.
-Their ultimate goal is to nurture the whole student – mind, body, and spirit – while emphasizing social justice and service to others.
+At Chaminade University the conviction resonates that education encompasses more than mere acquisition of knowledge; it encompasses the cultivation of character and the fostering of ethical leadership abilities, which prove indispensable in an ever-evolving world.
+Their ultimate goal is to nurture the whole student - mind, body, and spirit - while emphasizing social justice and service to others.
 Chaminade University has a rich history rooted in Marianist traditions and aims to challenge students to think critically, question the status quo, and push their limits in academic pursuits.

 5. University of Hawaii at Hilo